F4S is the ultimate team building tool

 • There are a few different types of games, so it should be easy to find one that suits your team!

-• Individuals who are motivated for shared responsibility may find these team building activities more comfortable, but they're a good chance for people who enjoy sole responsibility to build their teamwork muscles!
+• Individuals who are motivated by shared responsibility may find these team-building activities more comfortable, but they're a good chance for people who enjoy sole responsibility to build their teamwork muscles!

 • We recommend planning this well in advance, and not to worry if the style of the game falls outside of some team members' comfort zones - the main goal is team bonding here!